sachinkmrsin/quikly/README.md

-# 🔗 URL Shortener - Production Grade
+# 🔗 Quikly - A Url Shortner

 A high-performance, scalable URL shortening service built with Bun, Hono.js, Prisma, Redis, and PostgreSQL (Neon).
 Features include real-time analytics, caching, and a clean architecture designed for production use.